 Almost all hair products promise to leave you with shiny, healthy locks but there’s one that – if reviews are to be believed – is changing the game: K Water.

-Kérastase’s K Water is based on lamellar technology and is made up of lightweight molecules – up to 10 times smaller than those found in traditional conditioner and masques – which, when mixed with water form topcoat, or barrier, on the surface of the hair.
-This adds shine but also acts as a barrier to protect your hair from pollution and damage – to an extent.
+Kérastase’s K Water lamellar treatment is based on lamellar technology and consists of lightweight molecules – up to 10 times smaller than those found in traditional conditioner and masques – which, when mixed with water form a topcoat, or barrier, on the surface of the hair.

 The effect obviously wears off unless topped up.
 Think of it as a moisturiser for your skin; moisturising once won’t keep your skin moisturised for good, you need to apply it regularly.
 The same goes for K Water.